ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Moreover, since tokens are not intrinsically bound to Clients, it is possible for malicious Clients to collude and share tokens in a so-called "hoarding attack."
-As an example of this attack, many distributed Clients could obtain cacheable tokens and them share them with a single Client to redeem in a way that would violate an Origin's attempt to limit tokens to any one particular Client.
+As an example of this attack, many distributed Clients could obtain cacheable tokens and then share them with a single Client to redeem in a way that would violate an Origin's attempt to limit tokens to any one particular Client.
 In general, mechanisms for mitigating hoarding attacks depend on the deployment model and use case.
 For example, in the Joint Origin and Issuer model,